nabeken/aaa/README.md

 AAA is an [ACME](https://tools.ietf.org/html/draft-ietf-acme-acme-01) Agent for AWS environment.
 All information is stored on [S3 with SSE-KMS](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html).
-This design allows us to run ACME agent in stateless.
+This design allows us to run ACME agent in stateless (e.g. AWS Lambda).

 ## Current Status: alpha